 - 24 cups popped popcorn (2 large batches)

 - 1 to 2 teaspoons chili powder, optional

 - 1 cup butter

 - *Remember to remove any up-popped popcorn kernels. *Popcorn can be air-popped to reduce fat or popped in oil, (your choice) *If popped in oil, place the popped popcorn in a paper bag to help drain excess oil.

 - Preheat oven to 250 degrees.
 Place popped popcorn in a large roasting pan sprayed with non-stick cooking spray.
 Set aside.

 - In a small bowl, mix together the salt, cheddar cheese powder, mustard powder, and chili powder.
 Set aside.

 - In a small saucepan, melt butter over low heat until melted or in a microwave safe glass bowl, microwave butter on low until melted.
 Pour the melted butter over the popcorn in roasting pan.

-- Shake or stir to coat evenly.
+Shake or stir to coat evenly.
 Immediately pour the cheese mixture over the buttered popcorn.
 Shake or stir to coat evenly.

-Place roasting pan in pre-heated oven.
+- Place roasting pan in pre-heated oven.
 Bake 20 to 30 minutes, stirring every 10 minutes.